jnkather/ColorDeconvolutionMatlab/readme.md

 ![my Output](myOutput.jpg "My Output")
 The output is similar to Fiji's output.
 The residual is not neglectable, but the DAB channel comes out quite well.
 Still, the stain vectors should be optimized.

+## To do

+* improve standard color deconvolution matrix for H DAB images
+* fix contrast scaling in inverse color deconvolution function (RecombineStains)

 ## More resources on color deconvolution

 * Fiji implementation explained on the [Fiji website](http://fiji.sc/Colour_Deconvolution)